Nmesoma-solomon-peter/flutter_individual_assignment_2/README.md

 ## License

-This project is licensed under the MIT License.
+This is an ALU project it has no license Nmesoma peter.